tjsiledar/SummEval-OP/README.md

-# One Prompt To Rule Them All: LLMs for Opinion Summary Evaluation (SummEval-OP)
+# One Prompt To Rule Them All: LLMs for Opinion Summary Evaluation

 Paper Link: [One Prompt To Rule Them All: LLMs for Opinion Summary Evaluation](https://arxiv.org/abs/2402.11683)